How to Write Attractive Rental Listing Descriptions (With Examples)

 tip

-It’s also a good idea to run your listing through sites like Grammarly or Hemmingway App.
+It’s also a good idea to run your listing through tools like Grammarly or the Hemmingway App.
 Misspelled words, confusing wording, and poor grammar may cause your listing to seem like a scam.

 Shutterstock on iPropertyManagement.com